The Lovin' Spoonful discography

 The Lovin' Spoonful's albums and singles were originally issued by Kama Sutra Records in the United States and by Pye International Records in the United Kingdom.
 The band was not directly signed to Kama Sutra but was instead signed to Koppelman-Rubin, an entertainment company, which negotiated a deal with the label in June 1965.
 As part of the arrangement, MGM Records distributed the records, which Kama Sutra released on its label for Koppelman-Rubin.
 (Note: Around the time of the agreement with Kama Sutra, the Spoonful came to a side-deal with Elektra Records.
 The deal saw the band record four songs for the label, all of which later appeared on What's Shakin, a 1966 compilation album.)
 MGM's contract with Kama Sutra expired in 1967, and Kama Sutra's leadership founded Buddah Records (later renamed Buddha), transferring their five-year deal with the Spoonful in the process.
 The band's new contract ran until 1975 and had their compensation at seven figures.
 (Note: MGM and Kama Sutra's renegotiated deal added a "key-man clause" which specified that the Spoonful would only exist if Sebastian was a member.
 After he left the band in 1968 and recorded his debut solo album, MGM initially sought to release the album under the Spoonful's name.)

-In 2023, John Sebastian, the Spoonful's primary songwriter, sold the publishing and artist royalties rights for all of his compositions to AMR Songs, an American catalog marketing company.
+John Sebastian, the Spoonful's primary songwriter, originally published his compositions with Faithful Virtue Music, a publishing company owned by Charles Koppelman and Don Rubin.
+In 2023, Sebastian sold the publishing and artist royalties rights for all of his compositions to AMR Songs, an American catalog marketing company.

 The Lovin' Spoonful's music has been regularly collected on compilation albums.
 In the years after the band's breakup, many of their original multi-track master-tapes were lost and presumed destroyed.
 (Note: Among the lost tapes are eight-track outtakes which were rendered unplayable after they sunk aboard Boone's studio-boat in Baltimore's Inner Harbor in 1977.)
 The group's earliest CD reissues were instead made from the best available stereo masters, leaving the material sounding substandard when compared to reissues of other 1960s music.
 In 2000, after the first-generation master-tapes were rediscovered, Buddha issued Greatest Hits, which was the first digital remaster of the band's material.
 BMG Heritage Records, a reissue division of Sony BMG, issued digital remasters of the band's first four studio albums on CD in 2002 and 2003, along with previously unreleased bonus material.